geoffreymagana/ODINSWORD-PORTFOLIO/README.md

 ##  **Acknowledgments**

-This project was quite challenging to build with pure HTML/CSS constraints, but I'm grateful for the amazing resources that helped me learn and grow:
+This project was quite challenging to build with pure HTML/CSS constraints, especially since I have become more proficient with TypeScript because of my range of projects.
+Still, I'm grateful for the amazing resources that helped me learn and grow:

 - **Kevin Powell** on YouTube - Your CSS tutorials and responsive design guidance were invaluable
 - **FreeCodeCamp** - The comprehensive web development curriculum provided the foundation for this project
-- **PLP Academy Web Dev Class** - Took me back to basics and opened my eyes to some key concepts that helped build this
+- **PLP Academy Web Dev Class** - Took me back to basics and opened my eyes to some key concepts that helped build this, with the fundamentals in mind.

 Thank you for making web development accessible and enjoyable!